Our production partners: Kaiser Health News. (They‘re not who you might think. It’s a fun story.)

 Glad you asked!
 Please strap in.

-Henry J. Kaiser was what you might call an “industrialist.”
+Henry J. Kaiser was what people used to call an “industrialist.”

 He built a lot of U.S. cargo ships for World War II, and he helped build the Hoover Dam.
 He got into smelting aluminum, making steel, all kinds of stuff.
 (He also started a health-care program for his shipyard workers that became Kaiser Permanente, so that’s that deal.)